teletrace/teletrace/website/docs/user-guide/quick_start.md

         -jar <myapp>.jar
         ```

-        ### 3. Redeploy and run your code
+        Redeploy and run your code

         Make sure your updated code is running.
 Invoke the instrumented code.

-        ### 4. Visit Lupa's spans page
+        Visit Teletrace's spans page

-        You should be able to find the newly created span in Lupa's spans page.
+        You should be able to find the newly created span in Teletrace's spans page.
 You can use filters to narrow down shown results to find the new spans more easily.

     === "Python"
+        ### Python

-        ### 1. Insert the following code section into your application:
+        Insert the following code section into your application:

         ```python
         from opentelemetry import trace